top of page

 • For the corners, cut off the tip of the backside corner leaving a 1/2 margin from the front fabric.
 Be sure this is a 45-degree angle from your sides so that it lines up properly.
 Sew the corners by placing the correct sides together and matching up that corner you just cut to create a new mitered corner.
 Start at the folded edge and be sure to leave 1/2 inch from the edge to turn under as a seam allowance.

 • Turn your corners, pin, and sew the seam allowance under forming a nice binding.
 Measuring the binding as you pin keeps the size of the border nice and uniform.
-We like to do a double seam as it adds more detail and durability to the piece.
+I like to do a double seam as it adds more detail and durability to the piece.

-• Next, we will be building our pockets (Unless you are recycling jean pockets, then you can skip this step.).
+• Next, I will be building my pockets (Unless you are recycling jean pockets, then you can skip this step.).
 The first step in forming the pockets is cutting and angle at the bottom which gives it more of that classic jean pocket look.
 Cut off about a 30-degree angle from the edge center point to form this.
 Next, sew your ribbon about 1 inch down from the top edge.
 I used a red rope-type ribbon to add texture and that country feel.
 Then, you want to press 1/2 inch under around all the sides, pressing down the top last.
 Sew the top of the pocket.
 Now we want to add some decoration which will also help the pocket hold its shape.
 Don’t worry about back stitches at this point as you will be going across this section many times and it looks better without the doubling at the ends.
 Stitch from the bottom side corners up to the top corner just below the ribbon.
 Do another row of stitches 1/4 inch on each side of the previous row.
 Repeat on the other side of the pocket.
 I like to use a contrasting colored thread to help this stand out more.

 • Napkins are the next step for this blanket.
 It is so easy.
 Just turn under the edges twice at 1/4 inch toward the right side of your fabric and either sew a decorative stitch or sew on a ribbon/rick-rack around the edges.